USU Vehicle Use and Authorization

 In the event of an accident:

 - Stop immediately.
 Keep calm and be courteous.
 Turn on emergency flashers.
-Do not leave the scene of the accident unless absolutely necessary for emergency reasons.
+Do not leave the scene of the accident unless absolutely necessary.
 Send someone for help and to call the Police.

-- Determine extent of injury or damage as quickly as possible.
+- Determine the extent of any injuries or damage.

-- Secure the scene of the accident as much as possible to prevent further damage or injury.
+- If possible, secure the scene of the accident to prevent further damage or injury.

-- Call the Police at 911 Within the University area contact the University Police (911).
-If professional medical or other emergency help is needed, the USU Police will contact the ambulance or other emergency help required.
-Otherwise, contact the local police and other emergency help as needed directly.
+- Call the Police at 9-1-1.
+If professional medical or other emergency help is needed, the USU Police will contact the ambulance or other emergency resources.

 - Refrain from statements regarding probable liability or inferences of commitment for the University.

-- Do not leave the scene of an accident before exchanging the other vehicleýs drivers information.
-Obtain their name, address, phone number and the name of their insurance company, their agent, and the agent's telephone number.
-Obtain the name of the investigating officer and the agency he or she represents (city police, highway patrol, sheriff, etc.)
+- Do not leave the scene of an accident without obtaining the other driver's information, including the name, address, phone number, and insurance information including company name, policy number, agent's name, and the agent's telephone number.
+Obtain the name of the investigating officer and the agency he or she represents (city police, highway patrol, sheriff, etc.).

-- Report the accident to the USU department authorizing the vehicle use and fill out the USU Vehicle Accident Report form completely.
-The report should be as detailed as possible about how the accident occurred and specific as to what damages resulted, including photographs of the incident.
-The report should promptly be sent to: Risk Management Services 6600 Old Main Hill Logan, UT 84322-6600 435-797-1951 FAX 435-797-1925
+- Report the accident to the USU department which authorized the vehicle use, and fill out the USU Vehicle Accident Report form completely.
+The report should be as detailed as possible and include how the accident occurred, what damages resulted, and if possible, photographs of the incident.
+If not submitted online, a printed report should be sent promptly to Risk Management Services 6600 Old Main Hill Logan, UT 84322-6600 OR FAX 435-797-1925.

-NOTE: If a citation was issued, please indicate on the report form.
-The cited USU driver should again view the Defensive Driving Video before being authorized to drive a USU vehicle to avoid the $10,000 liability insurance deductible.
+NOTE: If a citation was issued, please indicate that information on the report form.
+The cited USU driver must review the Defensive Driving Video before being authorized to drive a USU vehicle in order to avoid the $10,000 liability insurance deductible.

 USU at Fault -- USU Vehicle

-Damage is subject to up to a $1500.00 deductible when insured.
-This also applies to single vehicle accidents (no fault) such as hitting a deer.
+Damage is subject to a deductible of up to $1500.00.
+This also applies to no fault accidents such as hitting a deer.
 The driver should call USU Risk Management Services and submit:

 - USU Vehicle Accident Report with police report number and other driver information.

-- An estimate of repair from Millers Autobody for the damaged USU vehicle.
+- An estimate of repair, preferrably from Miller's Autobody (50 East 100 North, Logan, UT OR 435-752-0525) for the damaged USU vehicle.
 The USU vehicle's department is responsible for repair and payment to the shop.
 When insurance recovery is approved and received, USU Risk Management will deposit a State of Utah check into the designated department account.

 USU at Fault -- Other Vehicle